This time around, I consider the question: Do Polish people speak English well?

 Now, the word “well” is rather subjective.

-However, I’m able to draw on fifteen years of experience with Polish learners of English to sufficiently tackle this question.
+However, I’m able to draw on some seventeen years of experience with Polish learners of English to sufficiently tackle this question.

 Let’s dive in to see what my take is on the general proficiency of Polish learners of English, and which areas I believe they need to improve.